Muteki7/Chrome_Extension/README.md

 ## 🎓 Credits & Inspiration

 Built as a productivity tool to help users maintain healthy YouTube habits and reduce digital distractions.
-The Matrix theme was chosen to make content blocking feel empowering and fun.
+The Matrix theme was chosen to escape the matrix.

 ---